RomanCast/DisasterTweetsClassification/README.md

 # Domain Adaptation for Disaster Tweet Classification

 This repo contains the code for the MVA Deep Learning course project 2020.
+You can read the report : `PR_Castagné.pdf`.

 It contains code to train a sentence classifier on Disaster Tweet data.
 In order to make it work, you will need to get the dataset from [Alam et al., 2020](https://arxiv.org/abs/2004.06774), available [here](https://crisisnlp.qcri.org/crisis_datasets_benchmarks.html).
 All the labels are already in the folder `data` of this repository.

 You can also train RoBERTa adversarially, following [Domain Adversarial training for Neural Networks]().
 This is useful to improve robustness of your model.
-The modified model is in the file `model.py`, and is mostly inspired by (https://github.com/bzantium/bert-DANN).
+The modified model is in the file `model.py`, and is mostly inspired by https://github.com/bzantium/bert-DANN.

 We offer the option to use [Weights and Biases](https://wandb.ai/) to log experiments.
 Add the flag `--use_wandb` to enable it.